roboticeyes/ump-rex-rexfile-io/README.md

 ### What is REX?
 - REX is an Augmented Reality platform.
 [Find out more about REX](https://github.com/roboticeyes/openrex)
-- REX data format is our own data format to store REX-relevant information efficiently.
+- REX data format is our open source file format to store REX-relevant information efficiently.
 [Have a look at the specification](https://github.com/roboticeyes/openrex/blob/master/doc/rex-spec-v1.md)